electron/electron/docs/development/atom-shell-vs-node-webkit.md

-# Technical differences to NW.js
+# Technical differences to NW.js (formerly node-webkit)

 Like NW.js, atom-shell provides a platform to write desktop applications with JavaScript and HTML, and has Node integration to grant access to low level